Hardware: Computing Cluster

 day of experiment plus one day.
 Please inquire your host if you need

-- Users laptops using ANL Wifi can connect to ws2, ws5, and ws6 via
+- Users laptops using Wi-Fi can connect to ws2, ws5, and ws6 via

 access to outside Internet resources like web pages and e-mail.

-- GM/CA @ APS stores users data for two weeks from their experiment start date.
+- GM/CA @ APS stores users data for three months from their experiment

-During this period users are expected to verify that their backup was
+start date.
+During this period users are expected to verify that their backup

 data and then in two days the data is automatically deleted from the GM/CA